JamesStitzel/Casa/README.md

 ## Installation

 1. Clone repository.
-2. Check in routes/api-routes and comment in block of code if you want the database to be prepopulated with dummy values
-3. npm install
+2. npm install
-4. node server.js
+3. node server.js

 Running seeders/seed.js is only if you want to have a prepopulated database.